5 Reasons Why Welding Is a Good Career for Women

 Emily Woosley: Working Hard to Pursue a Passion

-As the second of four daughters, Emily Woosley (or Em Wooz, for short!) describes herself as always being an inquisitive, rebellious tomboy.
-It was a combination of these personality traits and life events that led her to enroll in the Welding program at UTI.
+As the second of four daughters, Emily Woosley (or Em Wooz, for short) describes herself as always being an inquisitive, rebellious tomboy.
+It was a combination of these personality traits and life events that led her to enroll in the welding program at UTI.

-Em gave birth to her son, Adonis, while in high school — an experience she says helped “shape and create my life.”
+Em gave birth to her son, Adonis, while in high school — an experience she says helped “shape and create [her] life.”
 True to her hardworking nature, she transferred to an accelerated high school and earned her diploma a year ahead of her graduating class.

-Em earned her license in massage therapy a year later, but decided it wasn’t the path for her.
+She earned her license in massage therapy a year later, but decided it wasn’t the path for her.
 She worked in various retail and customer service jobs to help pay student loans and purchase a house in Phoenix, Arizona.

-Always Inspired
+Always inspired

 “I remember being little and loving the ‘fireworks’ in the shop and watching home projects unfold and transform right in from of me,” Em says.
 “I wanted to be a part of it.
 I loved getting my hands dirty with my families and partner on projects or restore/remodels, etc.”